Van Patrick: Biography

-From 1949 to 1953, Patrick was sports director at Detroit station WJR.
-Of special note, on March 8, 1971, Van, along with Mutual colleague Charles King, handled the live broadcast of the Frazier-Ali “Fight of the Century” round-by-round summaries as they came out over the wire services.
+Of special note, on March 8, 1971, along with Mutual colleague Charles King, Patrick handled the live broadcast of the Frazier–Ali "Fight of the Century" round-by-round summaries as they came out over the wire services.
 At the time of his death in 1974, he owned four radio stations.
 He died of cancer while preparing to call a Notre Dame football game in South Bend, Indiana.

 Legacy

 The Notre Dame Club of Chicago established the Van Patrick Award to honor Patrick's memory.
 Patrick is a Past President of the Detroit Sports Media Association.